OpenFreeEnergy/alchemiscale/docs/deployment.rst

 and modify ``.env`` with your favorite text editor.

 .. warning::
-   The ``.env`` file will contain sensitive information and should not be checked into version control programs or shared publicly.
+   The ``.env`` file will contain sensitive information and should not be checked into version control or shared publicly.

 See ``.env.testing`` for an example.